ror-community/ror-site/content/about/faqs.md

 ### **Who is integrating ROR?**

-ROR is currently being integrated by more than 50 publishers, repositories, funding platforms, and other services.
+ROR is currently being integrated by many publishers, repositories, funding platforms, and other services.
 See a list of known current [integrations](/community/#adopters).

 ***